corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.1.*, the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.2 "Herbert," the latest version when this was written.
 Updates include:

 * Fix the included Prethoryn-swap shipset `horrorworm_01`
     * Ensure the ship entities are blank for ship sections and instead use the ship hull as the attachment point for the modified Prethoryn graphics
     * Add missing entities and weapon locators
     * Remove duplication
     * Fallback for titans, juggernauts, and colossi is molluscoid
-* Fix the included custom ship type (Dimensional Horrorworm with an XL slot) - note that Leviathans is required for the ship model
+* Fix the included custom ship type (Hollow Form with an XL slot) - note that Leviathans is required for the ship model
     * Fix the ship class, section, and default design to work
     * Fix portrait selectors to offer fewer phenotypes with the correct multiple color options - the graphics have been there the whole time, just needed some tweaking for presentation
-    * Add components for the Dimensional Horrorworm ship type (reactors, computers, and thrusters) of all types included in regular Stellaris
+    * Add components for the Hollow Form ship type (reactors, computers, and thrusters) of all types included in regular Stellaris
 * Adjust Eltryrad portraits based on Pop type - lore-wise they have a caste system
 * Add a custom deposit for the Hollow starting world ancient ruins - the previous deposit type was removed from the base game
 * Update the namelist to account for all built-in army types, remove obsolete entries